abhisarxverma/Books/The_Pragmatic_Programmer/Chapter2-A_Pragmatic_Approach.md

 - *Keep your code decoupled* - Write shy code.
 - *Avoid global data* - Global data increase the risk of non orthogonality.
 - *Avoid similar functions*

+## **Reversibility**

+**The problem is that ciritical decisions aren't reversible.**

+The critical decisions are like being written in the sand at the beach, a big wave can come and wipe them out at any time.

+> **There are no final decisions**

+- Hide third party API's behind your own abstraction layer.
+- Break your code into components even if you plan to deploy on a single server

+## **TRACER BULLETS**

+> *Tracer bullets are loaded at intervals alongside regular ammunaition.
+When they're fired, their phosphoris ignites and leaves a pytotechnic trail from the gun to whatever they hit.
+If the tracers are hitting the target, then so are the regular bullets.
+Soldiers use these tracer rounds to refine their aim: it's pragmatic, real time feedback under actual conditions.*

+### **Code that glows in the dark**

+> **Use Tracer Bullets to Find the Target**